 So not so very long ago I stumbled upon something called Surface Pattern Design.
 Say what?
-I, like perhaps you right now, had absolutely no idea what this was nor did I ever think about it before.
+I, like perhaps you right now, had no idea what this was nor did I ever think about it before.
 My first exposure to this topic was oddly enough through Facebook Ad for a course on the subject.
 Immediately after seeing this term, I was totally intrigued.
-I wasn’t sure what the heck this was exactly but something drew me to this ad like a moth to a flame.
-In this article, I am going to discuss what Surface Pattern Design is and invite you to come along with my journey into learning this skill and art.
+I wasn’t sure what this was exactly but for some reason, I knew it wasn’t an accident that this had crossed my path.
+In this article, I am going to discuss what Surface Pattern Design is and invite you to come along my journey into learning this skill and art.

 Well as you might have guessed by the title Surface Pattern Design is just what it sounds like – it is creating repeated patterns that go on the surface of products for decorative and sometimes functional purposes.
 It can use various elements – like artwork, illustrations, hand lettering, textures, and color – to create a repeated pattern to be placed on the surface of a product to make it more beautiful, interesting, or functional.